 I realize that it’s me, my responses and not her.
 Someone else would respond differently.
 Secret number one.
 Own my responses.
 My anger, irritation and that expression belongs to me.
 Our ability to take time to look at ourselves and take ownership is the most important skill in a relationship.
 Without self-reflection there is no relationship.
 Otherwise, we fall into blame and defensiveness and ultimately learn nothing, doomed to repeat the same event.

 Finally, we talked about what we could do moving forward.
 Now this is not to say from this very simple conflict that those waters don’t run deeper because they often do.
 But that’s part of the process.
-No matter what, to look at any interaction it always must include looking at what is happening within and between each person.
-It’s that focus that enables resolution.
-Without it we are lost in shame and blame.
+No matter what, to look at any interaction it always must include looking at what is happening inside us and between each one of us.
+It’s that focus that drives us toward resolution.
+Without it we get lost in our shame and our defensive blaming.

 The process of resolution does require humility and generosity.
 The ability to own our part is humbling and can feel like humiliation.
 It’s not.
 Generosity toward sharing who owns the problem demonstrates our ability to consider the other person and what is important to them.
-To admit that we have a problem and own how it affects our mate is the critical first step toward being an adult.
+To admit that we own part of the problem how it affects our mate is the critical first step toward being an adult.
 Maturity requires that we look at ourselves and what has made us into who we are right or wrong.
 Just like being a parent who is always right, what happens to the child who is always wrong?